Chapter 2

 Let us notice the following verses,

-28 … When a person became aware that they had committed a sin they had to bring a female goat that was without blemish, that is in perfect condition, as an offering for their sin.
+28 … When a person became aware that they had committed a sin they had to bring a female goat that was without blemish, which means it is in perfect condition, as an offering for their sin.

-29(a) … He is to lay his hand on the goat.
+29(a) … He was to lay his hand on the goat.
 This was done to symbolically transfer that person's sin to the goat.

-30 … It was the priest who offered the blood of the sacrificed goat to God.
+30 … It was the priest who offered to God the blood of the sacrificed goat.

-31 … The priest also offered what was considered the best part of the goat, that is the fat, to God.
+31 … The priest also offered to God what was considered the best part of the goat, that is the fat.
 After the blood and fat were offered atonement, that is amends, was made for the sin committed by the individual and he was forgiven.

-But, as we read the New Testament we find that the Old Testament Law was only a shadow of what was to come.
-In other words, the Bible teaches us that the Law was instituted to teach us about and point us to the time when the Messiah, that is Jesus Christ, would come and make atonement for you and I once and for all.
+As we read the New Testament we find that the Old Testament Ceremonial Law was only a shadow of what was to come.
+In other words, the Bible teaches us that the Law was instituted to teach us about and point us to the time when the Messiah, who was and is Jesus Christ, would come and make atonement for you and me once and for all.
 To see this let us read from,

 Let us notice the following verses,

 1 … The law was only a shadow of what was to come.
-Consequently, all the sacrifices demanded by the law could not perfect a person, that is they could not change them or their sinful nature.
+In other words it was instituted to teach us about the death and resurrection of Jesus Christ.
+The reason for this was that all the sacrifices demanded by the Ceremonial Law could not perfect a person.
+In other words, these sacrifices could not change a person or their sinful nature.

 2 … If the law could change an individual's sinful nature then ultimately there would come a time when there will no longer be a need for the sacrifices.